South Shields Town Hall: The new town hall

 The design involved a symmetrical main frontage with thirteen bays facing onto Westoe Road with the end bays projected forward as pavilions; the central section of three bays, which also projected forward, featured a doorway with a stone surround on the ground floor, a round headed window on the first floor flanked by paired Ionic order columns with a broken pediment above.
 Above the pediment was a seated figure supported by two reclining figures.
 The architect installed a 46.6 meters high clock tower, with a belfry (with figures representing the four seasons of the year at the corners) and a copper galleon on top, which rose above the north pavilion.
-A main bell and four quarter bells were installed in the clock tower to play the Westminster Quarters.
+A main bell and four quarter bells were installed in the clock tower by Taylor of Loughborough, to play the Westminster Quarters; the clock, by Potts & Sons, was set going by a Mrs Gladys Willie at noon on 21 October 1908.
 A statue by Albert Toft depicting Queen Victoria was erected outside the town hall on 7 May 1913.

 Queen Elizabeth II, accompanied by the Duke of Edinburgh, visited the town hall on 29 October 1954.
 In order to provide additional office space, a modern extension along Beach Road was opened by the mayor, Alderman Jack Richardson, on 19 October 1960.

 The building continued to serve as the headquarters of South Shields Borough Council and remained the local seat of government after the enlarged South Tyneside Council was formed in 1974.
 Statues by the sculptor, Roger Andrews, depicting Private Thomas Young VC and Lieutenant Richard Annand VC, who served with the Durham Light Infantry in the First World War and the Second World War respectively, were unveiled inside the town hall in May 2007.